codeinchq/cloudrun-gotenberg/README.md

-# Code Inc. PDF converter PHP client
+# GCP Cloud Run Gotenberg for PHP

-The library provides a `GotenbergClient` class that allows you to convert office files to PDF.
-It uses Code Inc.'s Cloud Run authentication library to authenticated the requests sent to a Cloud Run service
+The PHP 8.2+ library provides an authenticated Gotenberg client using [`codeinc/cloudrun-auth-http-client`](https://packagist.org/packages/codeinc/cloudrun-auth-http-client) to be used with a [Gotenberg](https://gotenberg.dev/) service running on [Google Cloud Platform Cloud Run](https://cloud.google.com/run?hl=en).

 ## Installation